Fxztam/setup_pg_adb/README.md

 ssh -i key.pem opc@203.0.113.14
 ```

-Unzip the ADB wallet to the `/etc/oracle/graph/wallets/` directory.
+Unzip the ADB wallet to the `/etc/oracle/graph/wallets/` directory, and give the `oraclegraph` user access to the ADB wallet.

 ```
 cd /etc/oracle/graph/wallets/
 unzip Wallet_ATPGRAPH.zip
 chgrp oraclegraph *
 ```

-The above is just one way of achieving the desired result, i.e. giving the `oraclegraph` user access to the ADB wallet.
-There are alternative methods.

 Check that you used the right service name in the JDBC URL you entered when configuring the OCI stack.
 It can be updated if necessary.